-{\bf Acknowledgements}: I would like to thank Qi Cheng and Hendrik Lenstra for helpful discussions on this and related topics over the years.
-My initial interest in lattices started with my visit to Institute for Advanced Study at Tsinghua University many years ago.
-It is a pleasure to thank Xiaoyun Wang for her hospitality and for arranging my visit to her group at the institute.
+I would like to thank Qi Cheng and Hendrik Lenstra for helpful discussions on these and related topics over the years.
+My interest in lattices was initiated during a visit to the Institute for Advanced Study at Tsinghua University many years ago; I am grateful to Xiaoyun Wang for her warm hospitality and for hosting my visit to her research group.